 The clever thing about STORM WARNING is the way it plays with genre expectations, delivering the goods while subverting the usual structure.
 The film strikes a perfect balance between set-up and payback: instead of eighty minutes of atrocities perpetrated on our lead characters in exchange for a brief final-reel comeuppance for the villains, STORM WARNING spends its first two acts establishing the repulsive qualities of its villains and then lets the heroes turn the tables for the third act, which works perfectly.

 Much of the fun comes from seeing the usual horror cliches perpetrated on the bad guys.
 (As Dirty Harry said in MAGNUM FORCE, “There’s nothing wrong with shooting, as long as the right people get shot.”)
 For example, when older brother Jimmy (David Lyons), thinking he has found the married couple’s hiding place, shoots a couple holes in a closet, it is the bloody dead body of his brother Brett (Matthew Wilkinson) that comes falling out in time honored tradition.
 In another over-the-top moment, the set-up regarding a vicious attack dog (who likes the scent of fresh blood) pays off when Poppy (John Brumpton) pursues Pia (Nadia Fares) after having been mangled by her penis-flytrap invention – only to himself become the victim of his own dog.
+And as a nod to Batman, the good overcoming evil theme plays out throughout the film.
+In fact, notice the presence of Batman shirts on Poppy in the cellar scene as if carefully designed just for Batman fans as poetic justice takes out the evil-doers.

 Jamie Blanks (whose debut with URBAN LEGENDS was nothing more than another anonymous post-SCREAM clone) does an impressive job here, directing, scoring, and co-editing the film.
 He builds tension, captures the horrible sense of impotence and helplessness at Rob and Pia’s dilemma, and serves up the payoff in a way guarnateed to satisfy.
 He does not flinch from showing gruesome violence, but the retribution is so perfectly calibrated to suit the crimes, that even viewers who normally shy away from this kind of thing may find themselves shrieking in appreciative glee.